The Coronavirus SME Loan Guarantee Scheme – Phase 2 Explained

 All active Australian businesses with a turnover of less than $50 million in the previous financial year, or expected turnover of less than $50 million in the current financial year are eligible to apply for a Government SME loan.
 This includes individuals who are self-employed individuals and not-for-profit businesses.

-Loans must be used to support current and upcoming cash flow requirements (such as rent and salary costs) and must be used for business purposes only.
+Loans no longer need to be used just to support current and upcoming cash flow requirements – business expansion is a perfectly valid reason to apply for a loan through the SME guarantee scheme in phase 2.
+The only requirement is that loans, as you would expect, must be used for business purposes only.
 The Government has instructed lenders to satisfy themselves of this by:

 - Lending through a designated business product.